spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ### Rolling upgrades

-To enable StatfulSet rolling upgrades set the update strategy :
+Rolling upgrades is enabled via the updateStrategy :

 ```yaml
 ...